ElyorbekFayziev/Houzing/README.md

 # Getting Started with Elyor Fayziev

-This project is available on github [Create React App](https://github.com/facebook/create-react-app).
+This project is available on github [Houzing](https://github.com/ElyorbekFayziev/Houzing).

+# can see the DEMO [Houzing](https://github.com/ElyorbekFayziev/Houzing)

 ## Available Scripts